Physical Security and Asset Protection PY201.01

 - Exam Requirements: Students must earn a 75 percent cumulative grade average of all practical exercises, quizzes and exams.

-Prerequisites: Successfully complete the Phase I activities identified in the Applying Physical Security Concepts Curriculum Navigation PY201.NAV document.
+Prerequisites: Successfully complete the Phase I activities identified in the Applying Physical Security Concepts Program Navigation PY201.NAV document.

 Once enrolled in Phase I, students may register and reserve a tentative spot in the Phase II Instructor-led course on their desired date.
 Students are placed in a "Pending Approval" status while completing Phase I and are approved on a first come, first serve basis.
 Students are approved in the order they successfully complete Phase I. Students are placed on a waiting list once maximum capacity is reached for Phase II.
 If additional space becomes available or cancellations are received for Phase II, students from the waiting list will be contacted.
 Course reservations for Phase II are prohibited.